seanyoung/cir/irp/README.md

 encoding and decoding infrared.
 This usually involve some parameters like:

 - `F` for function, like *play* or *volume up*.
-- `D` for device; a hi-fi set can include multiple units, so do you want the tape deck to *play* or the cd player?
+- `D` for device; a hifi set can include multiple units, so do you want the tape deck to *play* or the cd player?
 - `S` for Subdevice
 - `T` for toggle.
 Has a button been pressed down or was it released and